phil-opp/blog_os/posts/2015-12-09-modifying-page-tables.md

 > The recursively mapped P4 table is owned by a `ActivePageTable` struct.

 We just defined some random owner for the P4 table.
 But it will solve our problems.
+And it will also provide the interface to other modules.

-So let's create it:
+So let's create the struct:

 ```rust
 use self::table::{Table, Level4};